xlnwel/atari_rl/readme.md

 2. Zero states are used as terminal states.

-3. Arguments from homework3 of UCB [cs294-112](http://rail.eecs.berkeley.edu/deeprlcourse/).
+3. Best arguments are kept in `args.yaml`.
+Most arguments are from the reference paper, learning rate schedule is from homework3 of UCB [cs294-112](http://rail.eecs.berkeley.edu/deeprlcourse/).

 ## Paper References